 You can submit an application for proof of the right to permanent residence starting one month before you have been in Denmark for five consecutive years.
 Since it is not mandatory to apply for proof of the right to permanent residence there is no limit on how long you have to submit an application.
 If you meet the conditions for permanent residence, you, in principle, have this right, regardless of whether you apply for proof of it or not.

 If you do not meet the conditions for permanent residence, you must continue to meet the grounds for another type of residence under EU rules, regardless of whether you have been in Denmark for five years or more, and regardless of whether you apply for proof of permanent residence.

 You are a citizen of a third country

-You can submit your application for proof of permanent residence starting one month before you have been in Denmark for five years.
+You can submit your application for proof of permanent residence no sooner than one month before you have been in Denmark for five consecutive years.